mmichlin66/mimcss/web/guide/defining-styles.md

 ```

 ## Complex dependent selectors
-To support complex selectors, Mimcss uses a special property `"&"`, which specifies an array of two-element tuples, where the first element is a selector and the second element is a styleset assigned to this selector.
+To support complex dependent selectors, Mimcss uses a special property `"&"`, which specifies an array of two-element tuples, where the first element is a selector and the second element is a styleset assigned to this selector.
 Every occurrence of the ampersand symbol in the selector string will be replaced with the selector one level above - a.k.a. parent selector.

 The selector in the first element of each tuple can be of several types: all of them are used to produce a selector string within which any occurrence of the ampersand symbol will be replaced with the parent selector.